GRAMMAR NOTES: SENTENCE SYNTAX

 without exaggerations regarding the level of details.
 Grammar must be

-preserved as simple as possible in order to function properly in our
+preserved as simple as possible in order to function properly, in our

-The subject has to agree with the predicate in order to satisfy the
+The subject has to agree with the predicate, in order to satisfy the

 also explains why impersonal verbs cannot form a valid grammatical

-predicate—since they cannot agree with the subject.
+predicate—since they do agree with the subject.